 The applicant will score a 1 for "Support" if it does not have support from the majority of the recognized community institutions/member organizations, or does not provide full documentation that it has authority to represent the community with its application.
 A 0 will be scored on "Support" if the applicant fails to provide documentation showing support from recognized community institutions/community member organizations, or does not provide documentation showing that it has the authority to represent the community.
 It should be noted, however, that documented support from groups or communities that may be seen as implicitly addressed but have completely different orientations compared to the applicant community will not be required for a score of 2 regarding support.
+To be taken into account as relevant support, such documentation must contain a description of the process and rationale used in arriving at the expression of support.
+Consideration of support is not based merely on the number of comments or expressions of support received.

 When scoring "Opposition," previous objections to the application as well as public comments during the same application round will be taken into account and assessed in this context.
 There will be no presumption that such objections or comments would prevent a score of 2 or lead to any particular score for "Opposition."
 To be taken into account as relevant opposition, such objections or comments must be of a reasoned nature.
-Sources of opposition that are clearly spurious, unsubstantiated, or filed for the purpose of obstruction will not be considered relevant.
+Sources of opposition that are clearly spurious, unsubstantiated, made for a purpose incompatible with competition objectives, or filed for the purpose of obstruction will not be considered relevant.